CONCEPT PREVIEW Fill in the blank to correctly complete each sent... | Channels for Pearson+

 Textbook QuestionTextbook Question

 CONCEPT PREVIEW Fill in the blank to correctly complete each sentence.
-One minute, written 1' , is ________________ of a degree.
+The polynomial 2x⁵ - x + 4 is a trinomial of degree _________.

 Verified Solution